lesphp/psr4-converter/README.md

 Using the mapping file it is possible to rename the mapped references, so the old names will be converted to the new names.
 Use the rename command like this `psr4-converter rename /tmp/.psr4-converter.json /path/to/destination`.
+The convert command already rename the converted code, so the renamed command is useful only to rename another already existent code.

 Use the `psr4-converter rename --help` command to get more details on the arguments and possibilities of the command.